LEARNING OPPORTUNITIES, EDUCATION AND ACADEMIC OUTINGS

 The Campfire Program, during the Spring and Fall seasons, will have guided tours with knowledgeable docents scheduled, usually in the morning.
 Occasionally a night hike is scheduled as well.
-You are more than welcome to join us on these Saturday programs.
-You can find a current schedule here.
+Take a look at our program schedule and join us on a tour.

 If we are given advanced notice we can also try to schedule a guided nature hike with a docent.
 Please contact Lou Figueroa at Lou.Figueroa@parks.ca.gov, or Ranger Laughlin at Damion.Laughlin@parks.ca.gov.

 There are also many self-guided hikes you can travel.
-You can find more information on hiking within Red Rock Canyon here.
+Take a look at our hiking options.

 The Visitor Center, which has an educational museum display on the natural and cultural history of Red Rock Canyon, is open seasonally (Spring and Fall).
 The displays offer an educational look at the geological history including the formation of Red Rock, the types of rocks and minerals you can find, and the fossil history of the area.
-We have many fossils on display ranging from a leg bone of the Megatylopus, an ancient ‘giraffe-like’ camel that inhabited the area; to the tusk from a Gomphothere, an elephant-like mamal.
-You can even see the display of a Rhinoceros jaw that was found in Red Rock Canyon.
+We have many fossils on display ranging from a leg bone of the Megatylopus, an ancient ‘giraffe-like’ camel, to the tusk from a Gomphothere, an elephant-like mammal.
+You can even see the jaw of a Rhinoceros that was found in the park.

-Aditionally the Vistor Center museum displays a lot of the cultural history of the area as well.
-From a native american display featuring a real life model for the Kawaiisu tribe that used the area as a resting spot along the trade routes, to the rich mining history of the area, and also includes a display on the September 3, 1997 flood that devestated the old Ranger station and maintenance areas of Red Rock.
+Additionally, the Visitor Center museum displays a lot of the cultural history of the area.
+From a Native American display featuring a human model for a male member of the Kawaiisu tribe that used the area as a resting spot along the trade routes, to the rich mining history of the area.

-The rich history or Red Rock doesn’t end there, however.
 The media room offers a look at some of the posters for movies that have been filmed here, including Planet of the Apes.
-There is list of the movies, commercials, and TV Shows that have been filmed at Red Rock in the Vistor Center.
+A list of the many movies, commercials, and TV shows can be found at the front desk in the Visitor Center.

 The Visitor Center also has a great natural display outside.
-This display shows the nautral vegetation common to the area, such as the rabitt brush, creosote, joshua tree, cactuses, and bladder pod bush.
-This display also houses a Federally protected Desert Tortoise and many nests inside the Cholla catctus from the Cactus Wrens.
+This display shows the natural vegetation common to the area, such as the rabbit brush, creosote, Joshua tree, cactus, and bladder pod bush.

 JUNIOR RANGER PROGRAM

 When the Visitor Center is open there is a self-guided Junior Ranger booklet available.
 The answers to all of the questions are found within the Visitor Center and on the nature trails.
-The Junior Ranger programs is for children ages 7-12
+The program is for children ages 7-12.

 Once done you can bring the booklet back to any park staff and be sworn in as a State Park Junior Ranger and receive your badge.